 Taking acetaminophen, if needed, for discomfort.

 Call your healthcare provider if you have any of the following:

 Lasting pain or itching

-Signs of infection at the site of the bit such as increased redness, warmth, swelling, or drainage
+Signs of infection at the site of the bite such as increased redness, warmth, swelling, or drainage

-Call 911 or your local emergency medical service (EMS) if there are signs of a severe allergic reaction. the signs are trouble breathing, tightness in the throat or chest, feeling faint, dizziness, hives (raised, red, itchy bumps_ over a large part of the body, and/or nausea and vomiting.
+Call 911 or your local emergency medical service (EMS) if there are signs of a severe allergic reaction.
+The signs are trouble breathing, tightness in the throat or chest, feeling faint, dizziness, hives (raised, red, itchy bumps) over a large part of the body, or nausea and vomiting.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR